Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Myriad: environments and optimizers

 \begin{itemize}

-\item We consider \emph{control environments} (which we also call ``systems'') specified by their dynamics function, cost function, start state, and final time.
-A system can optionally include an end state, a terminal cost function, and bounds on the state and controls.
+\item We consider \emph{control environments} (which we also call \emph{systems} or \emph{environments}) specified by their dynamics function, cost function, start state, and final time.
+A system can optionally include a required terminal state, a terminal cost function, and bounds on the state and controls.
 In order to create a new system, the user can extend \texttt{FiniteHorizonControlSystem}, an abstract class defined in \texttt{systems/base.py}.
-A list of the environments currently available in Myriad is shown in Appendix \ref{sec:myriad_appendix}.
+We present some of these environments below; for a table of all environments and link to documentation including full environment descriptions, see Appendices~\ref{app:repo_and_documentation}~and~\ref{app:environments}.

 \item A \emph{trajectory optimizer} has an objective function, a constraint function, control and state bounds, an initial decision variable guess, and an unravel function for sorting the decision variable array into states and controls.
 To implement a trajectory optimizer, the user can extend the abstract class \texttt{TrajectoryOptimizer}, an abstract class defined in \texttt{optimizers/base.py}.
-A list of the trajectory optimizers currently available in Myriad is also given in Appendix \ref{sec:myriad_appendix}.
+A table of the trajectory optimizers currently available in Myriad is given in Appendix~\ref{app:optimizers_and_integration_methods}.